 Overall, the Canon RF 800mm F5.6 L IS USM Lens produces excellent but not extraordinarily sharp image quality.

 Critical for the success of a lens creating a very shallow depth of field and used primarily to photograph subjects in motion is its AF performance.
-Canon's super-telephoto lenses have long delivered the best-available autofocus performance, and this lens is expected to continue that trend.
+Canon's super-telephoto lenses have long delivered the best-available autofocus performance, and this lens continues that tradition.

 Based on the RF 400, the RF 800's AF system incorporates that lens's AF advantages.
 "Mechanically-related AF improvements include reduced drive load, thanks to glass materials in the focus lens group that are nearly one-fifth the previous weight."
 [Canon] Also included is the latest microprocessor for improved calculation speed.